 Under the Regulation, the QDMC must meet at least once every six months at the times and places decided by the Chair.
 These meetings must also meet quorum requirements as outlined in s13 of the Regulation.
-However, the Chair must call a meeting of the QDMC upon a written request by the Minister or at least one half of its members.

 Notwithstanding the above, the QDMC may meet more regularly than once every six months and may conduct its business, including its meetings, in a way it considers appropriate.